agni-datta/csLaTeX/CONTRIBUTION.md

 ---
-title: Contribution Guidelines
+title: CONTRIBUTION
-linter-yaml-title-alias: Contribution Guidelines
+linter-yaml-title-alias: CONTRIBUTION
 date created: Friday, May 17th 2024, 16:06:33
-date modified: Friday, July 25th 2025, 21:56:07
+date modified: Friday, August 15th 2025, 19:23:51
-aliases: Contribution Guidelines
+aliases: CONTRIBUTION
 ---

-# Contribution Guidelines
+## Contribution Guidelines

 We welcome you to contribute to the `csLaTeX` repository!
 Your input can help enrich the LaTeX experience for computer scientists worldwide.
 Below are guidelines to ensure a smooth contribution process: